 Here are some of the rooms we happened across.
-We were never given a tour and sort of left to discover the place on our own, wandering around and opening doors we would find a room with pool table, beautiful bedrooms…
+We were never given an official tour (it would have taken at least an hour!) and sort of left to discover the place on our own.
+Wandering around and opening doors we would find a room with pool table, beautiful bedrooms…

 An amazing library full of very old books behind an unassuming door in the attic… I went in there often to look around.

 And an incredible photography room full of bottles of developing chemicals and some bottles labeled “potion”(!!!), old cameras, film and slides that were developed and some undeveloped.
 John and I looked around in there for a long time, looking at every glass slide, some of them faded and some with clear images from long ago!

 Outside chickens roam and provide us with more eggs than we know what to do with!
 There is the studio and gallery of Nico Vrielink, father to Leon and Jerome.
 His paintings are throughout the house and they are really beautiful!

 Below is a photo of one of the koi fish in the pond being harassed by a frog.
 Can you see whats going on here?
 The white koi fish has a frog attached to his face!
 The frog stayed that way for hours.
 It was pretty hilarious!

 Here is the little greenhouse where Sierra spent a lot of time weeding and tidying.